Causes of Gradual Smile Damage

 Bruxism (teeth clenching and grinding) and TMJ can both cause significant wear on your teeth that may need to be corrected with dental crowns, bridges, or implants.
 Unless the reconstructive work is performed by a neuromuscular dentist who treats the source of damage, it’s likely that restorations will quickly be damaged like your natural teeth.
 As we design your restorations, we use T-Scan digital bite measurements to ensure that the entire bite is balanced, with no areas of excessive pressure that can damage restorations and cause discomfort.

-If you would like to learn more about getting reconstructive dentistry that lasts, please call 201-546-8512 or email the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry today.
+If you would like to learn more about getting reconstructive dentistry that lasts, please call (201) 343-4044 or email River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry today.